SinghyTheDev/Android-Painter-App/README.md

 - This is the core feature of the app, where users can paint onto a blank canvas.
 - Users can select from a variety of colors, brush sizes, and shapes to create their artwork.

-### 2. Color Selection Activity
+### 2. Color Selection
-- A second activity is dedicated to color selection, allowing users to choose from a palette of colors.
+- Users may choose from a palette of colors.
-- The currently chosen color is displayed within this activity.
+- The recently chosen colors are displayed.

-### 3. Brush Selection Activity
+### 3. Brush Selection
-- The third activity is designed for brush customization, where users can select the shape and size of their brush.
+- Users can select the shape and size of their brush.
-- The currently chosen brush shape and size are displayed in this activity.
+- The recently chosen brush shapes and sizes are displayed.

 ### 4. State Persistence
-- The app maintains the selected color and brush settings even when the device's orientation changes (e.g., phone rotation).
+- The app ensures a seamless painting experience by maintaining its state (such as the selected color and brush settings) when switching between applications (for example when receiving a phone call) or changing device orientation.
-- It also preserves the chosen settings when switching to other applications (e.g., receiving a phone call), ensuring a seamless painting experience.

 ### 5. Open and Paint
-- Users can open images from their device's storage and start painting on top of them.
-This feature allows users to add their creative touch to existing images.
+- Users can open images from their gallery and paint on top of them, allowing users to add their creative touch to existing images.